outcomesinsights/nhanes.tools/README.md

 The process also saves a file that lists all the files in the FTP directory.
 This listing, and the download process itself, only works on .xpt files and a fixed-width file (.dat) for the mortality data.
 There are some .txt files in the ftp directories that are ignored.

-Also note that the FTP server files appear to be a subset of the files available on the website.
-We are looking at downloading from the website instead, but that may take some time.
-There seem to be only a handful of files that are not on the FTP server (perhaps 20 out of over 850).

 There are also some functions to load the data into your workspace and to merge multiple files for an analysis into a single file (merged by SEQN).
 Note that the utilities to merge the files use [data.table](https://github.com/Rdatatable/data.table), but the process could be done with base::merge or [dplyr](https://github.com/hadley/dplyr).
 We use data.table for most everything, because it is really fast and has nice utilities like `rbindlist()` for combining datasets (a fast, simple version of `do.call(rbind, list))`.

 In the future, I will be adding an "nhanes" class to each file, as well as some attributes for the labels, and developing some tools to facilitate common analyses.